AchyuthaU24/CAN_USB-/README.md

 # Candlelight Rebuild — CAN Bus Interface PCB

-A KiCad redesign of the open-source **Candlelight** USB-CAN adapter, rebuilt as a clean hierarchical multi-sheet schematic with a production-ready 2-layer PCB layout.
+A KiCad design of the open-source **Candlelight** USB-CAN adapter, rebuilt as a clean hierarchical multi-sheet schematic with a production-ready 2-layer PCB layout.

 ---